 The U.S. Census measures average commute time for 30 of Virginia's larger counties and cities each year.
-In 2014, the longest average commute times were all in the Northern region, with Stafford, Spotsylvania, Fauquier, and Prince William counties clocking in with commutes lasting 40.5 minutes; other NoVa localities ranged from 39.5 minutes to 31.7 minutes.
+In 2015, the longest average commute times were all in the Northern region, with Fauquier County clocking in with commutes lasting 40.5 minutes; other NoVa localities ranged from 39.5 minutes to 31.7 minutes.
 At the other end of the spectrum, Lynchburg City (16.6 minutes) in the West Central region had the shortest commute time in the Census study.

 What Influences Traffic Congestion?

 Road use, measured as vehicle miles traveled (VMT), has increased significantly over the past few decades, as a growing population and two-income households have led to increased car ownership, growth in low-density housing in suburbs and "exurbs," new roads, and a long-term trend toward lower real costs of personal transportation.

 In the last two decades, the rate of increase in VMT has been much higher than the growth in overall road capacity.
 As a result, a higher number of road miles experience congestion and serious traffic jams, while some localities suffer from chronic congestion, especially during prime commuting hours.
 The costs of congestion have also risen -- lost wages, eroded productivity, and the increased cost of freight transport.

 In Virginia, congestion problems are most serious in the Northern region close to Washington, D.C., and in the Hampton Roads region, where traffic is forced into bottlenecks at bridges and tunnels.
 Traffic congestion is also affected by cyclical changes in the volume of business activity.
 The 2007-2009 recession temporarily reversed congestion in most cities.